josephluck/sparkdown/README.md

 sparkdown
 ```

 Sparkdown will read all `.md` files and convert them into `.html` files in your output directory.
-You can also use `sparkdown` in your npm scripts inside package.json:
+You can also use the `sparkdown` build tool in your npm scripts inside `package.json` with configuration:

 ```json
 {